YingHongTham/yinghongtham.github.io/index.markdown

 Hi!

-I am a Research Fellow at the Deparment of Genetics of Albert Einstein College of Medicine.
+I am a Research Fellow at the Department of Genetics of Albert Einstein College of Medicine.
 I work with Prof. Scott Emmons to uncover the genetic codes that determine neuron connections in C. Elegans.